Did you finally get the green light? Before hitting the accelerator make sure to grab a pre-production checklist for your upcoming tasks.

 So here is where I'd get my art department's engines revving.
 Especially if your movie production requires any kind of build.

-Permit & Insurance
+Permits & Insurance

-10. Organize files and documents
+10. Organize Files and Documents

 Act three of our pre production checklist begins here...